Get Happy!! (Elvis Costello album): Packaging and artwork

-According to Hinton, the cover artwork for Get Happy!! was designed to resemble a Stax record from the 1960s.
+According to Hinton, the cover artwork for Get Happy!! was designed to resemble a vintage Stax record from the 1960s.
 Designed by Barney Bubbles, and featuring a clash of changing colours, the geometric sleeve contains three identical images of Costello photographed from above, with his hands in the pockets of a buttoned-up coat and his face appearing "almost deformed".
-The UK release featured a pre-worn sleeve: the front came with a fake coffee mug stain while the back featured a large circle, giving the effect that the vinyl itself was worn through the packaging; the effect was omitted from other editions.
+(This triplicate image is upside-down and taken from a photo of Costello laying down on a cobblestoned alley.)
+The UK release featured a "pre-worn" look on the sleeve: the center of the front cover showed label ring wear, while the back featured a larger circle of ring wear, giving the effect that the vinyl within had worn through the packaging.
+This effect also appeared on albums manufactured and sold in some European countries and in Japan (including some cassette and CD versions) and omitted from other editions.
 Original copies also lacked a lyric sheet.